Senior Cat Care

 If you are noticing a drastic reduction in your feline friend’s weight, we recommend booking an appointment with your Veterinarian for a physical exam and blood work.
 There are a number of reasons why this could be happening to your senior cat and we want to ensure we are addressing the rapid weight loss in the proper manner.

-What are some tips for how to care for my senior cat?
+What are some tips on how to care for my senior cat?

 What are some common health issues experienced by senior cats?